ppamorim/Dragger/README.md

 }

 dependencies {
-  compile 'com.github.ppamorim:dragger:v1.0.4'
+  compile 'com.github.ppamorim:dragger:1.0.5'
 }
 ```

+I decided that needs to make Out-Of-Box, then...
-You will use with any list(RecyclerView, List/GridView, ScrollView)?
+You will use with lists(RecyclerView, List/GridView, ScrollView)?
 --------------------------------------------------------------------

 You must use the [Android-ObservableScrollView][13], like this: